 Frustrated, Adrian Veidt seeks solace in a meditative position in his chair that’s clearly designed to recall the crossed-legs position of Doctor Manhattan on Mars in the source material, one of its most famous images.

 Veidt receives a letter from the mysterious Game Warden, which is sealed with an image of a skull and crossbones.
 Pirate imagery everywhere, all likely due to Tales of the Black Freighter.

 Angela’s Nite Goggles

 When she’s investigating the tunnel after the attack during Crawford’s funeral, Angela wear some red night-vision goggles that make her look a great deal like the legendary Nite Owl.
 Laurie seems to notice in the final shot of the scene, too.

 When she returns to the Black Freighter Inn & Suites (yeah, that’s an egg too), Laurie opens a suitcase that contains a massive blue dildo, likely modeled after the appendage of Doctor Manhattan.
 Inside we also get a shot of an Esquire cover that says “Silk Spectre Takes Manhattan.”

 EPISODE 4: “If You Don’t Like My Story, Write Your Own”

-Blink and you’ll miss a shot of Mrs. Clark reading this book, a super deep cut for the producers.
-It’s a book by Max Shea, the fictional author of Tales From the Black Freighter.
+Blink and you’ll miss a shot of Mrs. Clark reading this book, a super-deep cut for the producers.
+It’s a book by Max Shea, the fictional author of Tales of the Black Freighter.